Tag: app bugs

 How Does Scope Creep Happen?

 Scope creep often occurs from a lack of communication between the project owner and the developer.
-The project owner may request changes to the scope that, to him, seem like simple changes, while, in actuality, it may take additional time and, as discussed in “How Much Does a Custom App Cost,” the time involved in developing an app equates to money spent.
+The project owner may request changes to the scope that, to them, seems like a simple change but it is not.
+The change can actually be something that may take quite a bit of additional time.
+The article “How Much Does a Custom App Cost?” discusses the time involved in developing an app equates to money spent.
+Therefore, the price of developing the app in increased.

 How Should I Feel about Scope Creep?

-Whether scope creep is viewed as good or bad often depends on the time and budget allotted to the project.
-If the increase of the scope benefits both the end user and the product owner and the product owner is able to afford the additional cost and can make allowances for the extra time, scope creep can be beneficial.
-On the other hand, if the product owner is under budget or has time constraints and cannot afford for the project to get larger, scope creep can cause a problem.
+Whether scope creep is viewed as good or bad often depends on the time and budget allotted for the app development project.
+Scope creep can be beneficial under certain circumstances – if the increase of the scope benefits both the end user and the product owner and the product owner is able to afford the additional cost and can make allowances for the extra time the app will take to develop.
+But, of course, those ideal circumstances do not always exist.
+If the product owner cannot allow for the additional expenses and cannot afford for the project to get larger or has time constraints, scope creep can become a large problem.

 How Can Scope Creep Be Avoided?

 Scope Creep can often be avoided by clear communication between the project owner and the developer.
-It is suggested that the project owner attempt to clearly communicate any changes they wish to make to their apps to the developer while, at the same time, the developer be clear about the time involved in making those changes.
-If this is done, both the product owner and the developer should walk away with a clear understanding about how the proposed changes will affect the cost and duration of the project.
+It is suggested that the project owner attempt to clearly communicate any changes they wish to make to their app to the developer while, at the same time, the developer be clear about the time and money involved with making those changes.
+If this type of communication is done on a regular basis, both the product owner and the developer should walk away with a clear understanding about how the proposed changes will affect the cost and duration of the project.
+From there, the app visionary and the developer can collaborate to determine whether to allow the scope creep to occur and to continue with the proposed changes to the project or not.

 #2 Unrealistic Expectations